Stormbringer (role-playing game): Description

-The game uses a variant of Chaosium's Basic Roleplaying, with its own rules for magic and other setting-specific elements.
-The first three editions are functionally similar, while the fourth edition changed the magic system extensively.
-Elric! was a substantial reworking of the game, and Stormbringer fifth edition consists of the Elric! rules with additional material from several older, out-of-print supplements incorporated.
+The first three editions of the game use a variant of Chaosium's Basic Roleplaying, with revised rules for magic and other setting-specific elements.

+The fourth edition changes the magic system extensively.
+The edition retitled Elric! is a substantial reworking of the game, and the fifth edition of Stormbringer uses the Elric! rules with additional material from several older, out-of-print supplements incorporated.